Montana Citizen Science Network

 For more information, please contact Julia Wente, SMRC’s Program Coordinator.

-Join SMRC, NGCP and SciStarter for a free Citizen Science Month Webinar on April 30, 2024
+SMRC, NGCP and SciStarter team up for free Citizen Science Month Webinar - watch the recording (April 2024)

 Citizen science is open to ALL and involves curious people whose individual acts contribute to a collective impact that is accelerating scientific research, discoveries, and local actions that improve the world.
 From sharing photos of nature to help scientists document biodiversity to browsing images on your computer to help speed up research about Alzheimer's disease, each of these acts of science is important.

-Join the Science Math Resource Center, National Girls Collaborative Project andSciStarter for this exciting webinar to hear examples of citizen science projects, gain ideas and resources for getting involved with projects, and learn how girls and other groups historically marginalized in science can benefit from participation in these programs.
+Science Math Resource Center, National Girls Collaborative Project andSciStarter presented this exciting webinar featuring examples of citizen science projects, ideas and resources for getting involved with projects, and tips on how girls and other groups historically marginalized in science can benefit from participation in these programs.
 We hope you will join us to celebrate Citizen Science Month (April 2024), work to broaden participation in the sciences and support scientific research!

 SMRC featured in SciStarter/NASA live stream (Feb.
 2024)